quantmind/ccy/README.rst

 a currency object has the following properties:

 * *code*: the `ISO 4217`_ code.
-* *twolettercode*: two letter code (can't remeber the ISO number).
+* *twoletterscode*: two letter code (can't remeber the ISO number).
 Very useful for financial data providers such as Bloomberg.
 * *default_country*: the default `ISO 3166-1 alpha-2`_ country code for the currency.
 * *isonumber*: the ISO 4217 number.
 * *name*: the name of the currency.
 * *order*: default ordering in currency pairs (more of this below).
-* *roundoff*: number of decimal places
+* *rounding*: number of decimal places

 Currency Crosses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~